-This soup is one of my favourite Thai dishes to make.
+This Thai Green Prawn & Coconut Soup Recipe is one of my favourite Thai dishes to make.
 It’s the ultimate comfort soup, which is also filling enough to be a meal on its own.

 I’m always amazed at the skills that you need to make traditional Thai food.
 I’m just a home cook that enjoys cooking food inspired by other cultures, but it must be pretty amazing to learn how to prepare all these complex dishes like a professional, especially if you can study at authentic cookings schools such as Thai Chef School in Bangkok.